 Just got your GCSEs and not sure what to do next?

-First things first: I hope your results are what you’d hoped them to be…but, if they’re not, keep calm and don’t panic!
+First things first: we hope your results are what you’d hoped them to be…but, if they’re not, keep calm and don’t panic!

 Whether you know exactly what you want to do, or even if you don’t know where to start or what subjects you want to study, it is absolutely essential that you seek out advice and look at all your options.
 I’d also say this applies whether your results are lower or even better than you’d hoped for: you’d regret it if you found out too late that you were on the wrong course and could have done something different, that you would have loved, “if only I’d looked at a few other options first!”……